Yue-Zhengyuan/Zhengyuan_Lectures_on_Physics/Condensed_Matter/Superconductivity/Bogoliubov-Real_Space.md

 ## Bilinear Fermion Hamiltonian

-A general bilinear fermion Hamiltonian has the form
+A general bilinear fermion Hamiltonian (in real space) has the form

 $$
 H = \frac{1}{2} \sum_{i,j} \Big[